adambard/failjure/README.markdown

 [![Travis](https://img.shields.io/travis/adambard/failjure.svg?maxAge=2592000)](https://travis-ci.org/adambard/failjure)
 [![Clojars Project](https://img.shields.io/clojars/v/failjure.svg)](https://clojars.org/failjure)

-Failjure is a utility library for working with failed computations in Clojure.
+Failjure is a utility library for working with failed computations in Clojure(Script).
 It provides an alternative to exception-based error handling for applications where functional purity is more important.